maancode18/bytecraft1/README.md

 # bytecraft1
-Making a prediction about house price in California
+Making a prediction about various type of datasets